 More Board Talk

 The interview with Wouter Kolk is part 13 of the Board Talk series.
-In this we talk with Board members about the biggest challenges for the Amsterdam metropolis.
-The agile and future-proof education and labor market, responsible and sustainable digitization and the tension on the energy grid.
+In this series we talk with Board members about the biggest challenges for the Amsterdam metropolis.
+A region which offers healthy, sustainable living, responsible digitalisation and meaningful work for everyone.
 These are also the most important themes for the Amsterdam Economic Board.
-Below you will find more interviews from this series.
+Read more interviews in the Board Talk series.